Ethereum London hard fork FAQs

 - What you need to know about EIP-1559

-- Will the London hard fork create another token?
+- Did the London hard fork create another token?

 What you need to know about the London hard fork

-The London hard fork will take place at block 12,965,000, which is expected to occur on August 4, 2021.
-It consists of five Ethereum Improvement Proposals (EIPs), all of which pave the way for Ethereum’s transition in the future from proof-of-work to proof-of-stake.
+Ethereum’s London hard fork is now live at block height 12,965,000, which took place on August 5, 2021.
+It consisted of five Ethereum Improvement Proposals (EIPs), all of which pave the way for Ethereum’s transition in the future from Proof-of-Work (PoW) to Proof-of-Stake (PoS).